Ultrametric analogues of Ulam stability of groups

-It also appears in \cite{BChap} and \cite{uHS}, where it is shown that uniform stability, in permutations and with respect to unitary groups with the Hilbert--Schmidt norm respectively, are very restrictive properties.
+It also appears in \cite{BChap} and \cite{uHS}, where it is shown that uniform stability, in permutations and with respect to unitary groups with the Hilbert--Schmidt norm respectively, is a very restrictive property.

-It is key in the arguments that by looking at $n$ out of $(n+1)$ entries (or $n^2$ out of $(n+1)^2$) one does not lose much in terms of normalized metrics.
-This cannot be the case for the $\ell^\infty$-norm on $\GGL(\oo)$, where a big difference in a single entry is detected as a big difference overall. \\
+It is key in the arguments that by looking at $n$ out of $(n+1)$ entries (or $n^2$ out of $(n+1)^2$) one does not lose much in terms of normalised metrics.
+This cannot be the case for the $\ell^\infty$-norm on $\GGL(\oo)$, where a big difference in a single entry is detected as a big difference overall.

-This projection trick is precisely the motivation behind introducing notions of \emph{flexible stability} \cite{T}, that have proven fruitful in some contexts \cite{surf}.
+This projection trick is precisely the motivation behind introducing notions of \emph{flexible stability} \cite{T}, that have proved fruitful in some contexts \cite{surf}.
 The discussion above shows that it seems hard to define an analogous notion of flexible $\GGL(\oo)$-stability.
 Given the rigidity of this context, it is even possible that na\"ive definitions of flexible $\GGL(\oo)$-stability are equivalent to ordinary $\GGL(\oo)$-stability.

 \begin{question} Is there a meaningful notion of flexible $\GGL(\oo)$-stability?
 Is it different from ordinary $\GGL(\oo)$-stability? \end{question}